COVID-19 Campus Update

 A: The Federal Regulations accompanying Title IX state:

 Each recipient of federal funds shall designate at least one employee to coordinate its efforts to comply with and carry out its responsibilities under this part, including any investigation of any complaint communicated to such recipient alleging its noncompliance.
-At Platt College, Laura Kellogg, Financial Aid Officer serves as the Title IX Coordinator.
+At Platt College, Michael Vigil, Financial Aid Officer serves as the Title IX Coordinator.

-The Vice President of Academic Affairs, Dr. Julie Basler, serves as the Deputy Title IX Coordinator.
+The President, Dr. Julie Basler, serves as the Deputy Title IX Coordinator.

 Please Note: Title IX Coordinators and Deputy Coordinators are not a confidential source of support.
 While they will address your complaint with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.